Can You Mix DOT 3 and DOT 4 Brake Fluid?

 Which Is The Best Brake Fluid?

-You will find many famous brands such as Castrol, Prestone, Bosch producing some of the best brake fluid.
+You will find many famous brands such as Castrol, Prestone, and Bosch producing some of the best brake fluid.

 Brake fluid is a chemical mixture of many additives that ensures that your car’s brakes function correctly.
 Common brake fluids are formulated to resist high temperatures, so they won’t turn into liquid sludge.